 The Old Couple

 I've been watching them for years, the old couple up the road.
-Every day they walk past my house, heading up the newsagents to get their copy of the Daily Mail.
+Every day they walk past my house on their way to the newsagents to get their copy of the Daily Mail.
 As they totter up the street holding hands, they seem so sweet together.
 I don’t know how long they’ve been married but it’s longer than I’ve been on this planet, I’m sure.
 They’re always chatting and sometimes I open the window a crack and listen in.
 Rude, I know, but I can’t help myself.
 There’s often mention of an Alfie in the fragments I catch; I think he may be their dog, though I’ve never seen him.
 Sometimes they talk of Emily and a look of sadness crosses the woman’s face.
 But usually they’re cheery and friendly, waving to passers-by as they walk.
 They’ve even waved at me once or twice, when I’ve twitched the curtain a bit too much.

 I often try to picture them at home.
 Him in the armchair, flicking through the paper, shouting out headlines and bits of news stories to his long suffering wife.
 Commandeering the TV remote, except on Sundays when she insists they watch Antiques Roadshow.
 Her pottering around in the kitchen, making shepherds pie or beans on toast, to be eaten in front of the telly.